Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 In my opinion, the main reason is overmixing while folding in the meringue.
 If I mix until the meringue is disappeared, the cake will deflate too much, resulting in a dense texture.

 It is better to fold in the meringue gently and stop when there are still traces of meringue scattered randomly in the batter.
-Pouring the batter into the cake pan slowly from a high position will give the batter a final mix naturally.
+Pouring the batter into the cake pan slowly from a high position will naturally give the batter a final mix.

 Also, the meringue should be beaten until you can make a stiff peak when leaving up your spatula.
-Otherwise, it will collapse rapidly during mixing and folding and resulting in a dense cake.
+Otherwise, it will collapse rapidly during mixing and folding, resulting in a dense cake.

 Take a look at the two images below.